 In her spare time, (which she claims she has none), Cara enjoys reading and spending time attending the children's many sports activities.

 MTU #10 Part-Time Officer Basic Training Program CoordinatorLeland Grove Chief of Police Dan Ryan began working as MTU #10's contractual Part-Time Officer Basic Training Program Coordinator in November 2003.
 Prior to that, Dan served as the previous Part-Time Coordinator's Assistant, starting in July 1999 with Class #4 of the Part-Time Basic Training Program, after graduating from Class #3 in April of that same year, while working part-time for Pleasant Plains Police Department.

-As MTU #10's Part-Time Basic Training Coordinator for over sixteen years, Dan has seen the program progress from using computer workstations with VHS tapes, to the current system which allows students to access all computer training via the Internet and complete their training online from anywhere.
-He was presented with his 10 Year Service Award at the conclusion of Class #16 of the PT Basic Training.
+As MTU #10's Part-Time Basic Training Coordinator for 17 years, Dan has seen the program progress from using computer workstations with VHS tapes, to the current system which allows students to access all computer training via the Internet and complete their training online from anywhere.
+He was presented with his 10-Year Service Award at the conclusion of Class #16 of the PT Basic Training.